Digital Transformation: Resource for Retailers this Year [Updated for 2023]

 When it comes to their strategic priorities, retailers have their eyes on three key objectives: workforce retention, supply chain resilience, the customer journey and the best way to enhance the customer experience

--Workforce Retention: The retail workforce is aging, and businesses are struggling to fill positions.
+-Workforce Retention: The retail workforce is contracting, and businesses are struggling to fill positions.
 They’re turning to technology for assistance.
-Seventy percent of retailers plan to use AI and machine learning in some form to retain employees in 2022.

 -Supply Chain Resilience: Retail organizations are making significant investments in their supply chains in order to become more resilient.
 They’re upgrading IT and analytics capabilities, as well as investing in automation and robotics to develop a more agile supply chain that is less susceptible to disruption.